 Instructor of Dance

 Mara Mandradjieff began her ballet training with Pittsburgh Youth Ballet, where she performed principal roles in George Balanchine’s Stars and Stripes, Serenade, Valse Fantasie, and Garland Waltz.
 Her summers were spent training at various programs such as the Chautauqua Institute, Miami City Ballet, and four summers at The School of American Ballet, where she worked backstage with young students during New York City Ballet’s performance of Midsummer Night’s Dream.
-Mara went on to dance professionally with Bodiography, Columbus Dance Theatre, Opera Columbus, Alan Obuzor’s Texture Contemporary Ballet, The Georgia Ballet, where she performed principal roles in The Nutcracker and George Balanchine's Who Cares, and Dance Canvas.
+Mara went on to dance professionally with Bodiography Contemporary Ballet, Columbus Dance Theatre, Opera Columbus, Texture Contemporary Ballet, The Georgia Ballet, where she performed principal roles in The Nutcracker and George Balanchine's Who Cares, Dance Canvas, and City Gate Dance Theater Company.

 Turning towards academics, Mara received her bachelors summa cum laude at the University of Pittsburgh in English Literature with a minor in Dance and a certificate in Gender Studies.
 Attending the University of Pittsburgh presented Mara with numerous opportunities such as becoming a board member, teacher, and choreographer for the Pitt Dance Ensemble, as well as a teacher and choreographer for the university’s Ballet Club.
 In addition, she worked with Susan Gillis to choreograph and dance for Opera Theater of Pittsburgh and interned for Attack Theatre.
 During all of this, Mara was teaching ballet for a number of studios in the Pittsburgh area and also took part in AmeriCorps Jumpstart program.